The Counseling Prevention and Wellness Center

-Counselors are providing services virtually through text, phone call, video chat, and email.
-To connect with a counselor directly, please see contact information below.
+Counselors provide services virtually through text, phone calls, video chat, and email.
+To connect with a counselor directly, please see the contact information below.

 Sartreina Dottin, DSW, LICSW

 Sara Satham, LADC-1

 The BHCC personal counselors are available to students needing emotional support and guidance during difficult times.
 With empathy and compassion, personal counselors address concerns related to stress, anxiety, depression, loneliness, and other interpersonal issues affecting the student’s personal college experience and overall well-being.
 Services offered include mental health assessment, crisis intervention, psychoeducation, wellness and prevention education, community resource referrals, etc. Whatever it may be, the goal is to work with BHCC students in developing coping skills and finding appropriate community resources/support that will facilitate positive change and encourage personal growth.

 When should I seek support from a personal counselor?